sovagajmer/ISQA-3420-SGW/UseCases.md

 #Use Cases
                                                       Use Case #1

-Title: Developer commits code to be examined for vulnerabilities.
+Title: Developer commits code to be examined for vulnerabilities

 Primary Actor: Developer

-Goal in Context: Gather vulnerability information for all external source code that is used by developers.
+Goal in Context: Gather vulnerability information for all external source code that is used by developers

 Stakeholders: Developer / Manager